Best mechanical keyboards 2016 (updated: December)

 That’s it for our top mechanical keyboards for 2016!
 If you were hoping for something cheaper, check out our best mechanical keyboards under $100.
 We also have a great list of mechanical keyboards for Mac and mechanical keyboards for programming.

-Important Criteria for Gaming Mechanical Keyboards
+Important Criteria for Mechanical Gaming Keyboards

 Gaming keyboards have different ideal characteristics than a mechanical keyboard you’ll primarily use for work.
 Here’s a list of the important criteria that helped us pick out the best mechanical keyboards for gaming –